LawsonMcCoy/GDIM_61_Project/README.md

 ## Things we plan to implement
   - More weapons for both enemies and player
   - Weapons pickup, so the player can change their weapon
-  - Special abilities for weapons
+  - More special abilities for weapons
-  - Implementing crosshair to improve aiming
   - Animate gun kickback

 ## Known major bugs
-  - Walking up to a wall allows the player to look through the wall
+  - PLayer can still look inside the buildings, walls, trees, etc.
   - Walking up the first set of stairs can cause quite a bit of lag
   - The player will ocassionally get stuck on a stair and you have to jump to get past the step
   - Currently cannot pause the game from the controller, you must use the keyboard
-  - No visual feedback from hitscan bullets except damaging the enemy
+  - No visual feedback when damaging the enemy